correia55/PollMeBot/README.md

 # Poll Me Bot - for Discord

-A bot, for Discord, that allows you to create polls and vote.
+A bot, for Discord, that allows you and your friends to create polls and vote.

 ## Available Commands

-Commands start with an exclamation mark (!) followed by the command and then each parameter separated by a space, and within quotation marks (") if it contains spaces.
+Commands start with an exclamation mark (!) followed by the command and then each parameter separated by a space.
+If a parameter contains spaces, it should be written within quotation marks ("), otherwise it will be split into multiple parameters.

-### Configuring Channel
+### Configure Channel

 ```
 !poll_me_channel <setting>
 ```
-configures the channel with the given setting.

-Available settings for the channel configuration include:
+Available *settings* for the channel configuration include:
-* -ka - keep all messages;
-* -dc - the bot will delete only messages with commands;
+* -dc - all messages with commands for the bot will be deleted in this channel;
-* -da - the bot will delete all messages that come after.
+* -da - all messages will be deleted in this channel;
+* -ka - all messages are kept in this channel, nothing is deleted.

 #### Example
 !poll_me_channel -da